takudzwa-coder/elwazi-pilot-WESkit/CONTRIBUTING.md

 ### Reporting Bugs

-We use Gitlab issues to track bugs and errors.
+We use GitLab issues to track bugs and errors.
 If you run into an issue with the project

 - open an [issue](https://gitlab.com/one-touch-pipeline/weskit/api/issues/new) using the bug template ("Description" drop-down list).
 - provide as much context as possible within each subsection of the template.